dannyfritz/humanize-midimessage/README.md

 The event contains 3 bytes that correspond to various things in [this table](http://www.midi.org/techspecs/midimessages.php)

-That table isn't very readable by people like me so this library makes it readable by people like me.
+That table isn't very readable by people like me so this library makes it readable for people like me.

 ## Installation